backstage/backstage/docs/plugins/feature-flags.md

 Backstage offers the ability to define feature flags inside a plugin.
 This allows you to restrict parts of your plugin to those individual users who have toggled the feature flag to on.

 This page describes the process of defining setting and reading a plugin feature flag.
-If you are looking for using Feature flags with software templates that can be found under [Writing Templates](https://backstage.io/docs/features/software-templates/writing-templates#remove-sections-or-fields-based-on-feature-flags).
+If you are looking for using feature flags with software templates that can be found under [Writing Templates](https://backstage.io/docs/features/software-templates/writing-templates#remove-sections-or-fields-based-on-feature-flags).

 ## Defining a Feature Flag